Brick Masonry Simi Valley

 In this type of bond, the bricks are laid plainly on the top of one another.
 They are then held with mortar to perfectly align with the bonds.
 Due to its minimal strength and weakness, it is suitable for decorative purposes.
 It is unsuitable for walls as it is non-structural.

-This is a variation of brick bonds that is also commonly used by Simi Valley masonry contractors.
+This is a variation of brick bonds that is also commonly used by Simi Valley Concrete and Masonry contractors.
 It consists of alternating stretchers and header courses.
 The stretchers are laid below the headers and the alternate row is aligned vertically.
 A quoin closer is used at the wall’s start and end after each header to break the vertical joint’s continuousness.
 A quoin close is a brick that is cut into two halves and is commonly used in corners.

 This is a type of bond where each course consists of alternate stretchers and headers.
 The headers are laid at the center of the stretcher above and each alternating course starts with a header at the corners.
 To break the vertical joints in a course that follows, quoin closers are used in the alternate course.
 It can be challenging to erect walls that have Flemish bonds and require a bigger set of skills.